-Norwegian activities in 2018 include abundance estimation of harp (if possible, also hooded) seals using aerial and boat based surveys in the Greenland Sea.
-Furthermore, sampling of biological material from harp seals (to assess their reproductive and nutritive status) during commercial sealing in the southeast Barents Sea (the East Ice) will be conducted.
-Russian specialists will be invited.
-Analyses of biological material from harp and hooded seals, collected during research surveys in the Greenland Sea, and reanalyses of historical biological material from harp seals continues.
-Furthermore, boat based surveys to estimate abundance will be carried out in Norwegian coastal areas both for harbour seals and grey seals.
-Comprehensive line-transect sighting surveys for minke whales (and other whales) will be conducted in the North Sea in 2018.
+Norwegian activities in 2019 include abundance estimation of harp and hooded seals based on data obtained in aerial and boat based surveys in the Greenland Sea in March 2018.
+Furthermore, sampling of biological material from harp seals (to assess their reproductive and nutritive status) during commercial sealing in the Greenland Sea (the West Ice) will be conducted.
+Analyses of biological material from hooded seals, collected during research surveys in the Greenland Sea, and from harp seals, collected in the southeast Barents Sea (the East Ice) continues.
+Furthermore, boat based surveys to estimate abundance and population structure will be carried out in Norwegian coastal areas for harbour seals.
+Comprehensive line-transect sighting surveys for minke whales (and other whales) will be conducted in the Norwegian and Barents Sea in 2019.
 These surveys are included in a six-year cycle (2014-2019) of sighting surveys which will result in new, updated whale estimates for the Northeast Atlantic area in 2020.
-Satellite tags will be deployed on minke whales and other whale species on the coast of North Norway during autumn and winter in 2018.
+Satellite tags will be deployed on minke whales and other whale species on the coast of North Norway during autumn and winter in 2019.
+Satellite tags will also be deployed on harp seals in the Greenland Sea at the end of the moulting season in spring 2019.
 Samples to assess hunting methods, diets and life history parameters will be obtained from the commercial minke whale hunt.

-In 2018, Russia plans to carry out aerial surveys of harp seals of the White Sea/Barents Sea population on their traditional whelping patches in the White Sea as well as in non-traditional areas in the northern and south-eastern parts of the Barents Sea using a specially equipped Russian aircraft.
+Russian activities in 2019 will include study of correlation between ice conditions in the White Sea and adjacent areas of the Barents Sea and harp seals of the White Sea/Barents Sea population.
+Also, if possible in 2019, Russia plan to continue carryout of aerial surveys of harp seal pups of the White Sea/Barents Sea population on their traditional whelping patches in the White Sea as well as in non-traditional areas in the northern and south-eastern parts of the Barents Sea using a specially equipped Russian aircraft.
 Standard multispectral method will be applied.
+Besides and if possible, complex dedicated aerial surveys are planned to study other marine mammal species distribution and numbers, and also information about environmental conditions and the distribution of fish species and other marine organisms.
 During the annual ecosystem surveys in the Barents and Norwegian Seas, sightings of marine mammals will be obtained from research vessels and, if possible, from research aircraft.
 Scientific observers will collect data on marine mammal distribution on board commercial vessels.
 Traditional annual coastal and boat surveys with the purpose to observe marine mammal species and to collect biological material will be carried out.
 Sampling of biological material will occur during the commercial harp seal catch.

-As part of the Joint Norwegian-Russian Research Program on Harp Seal Ecology, telemetric investigations of harp seals will be carried out in the White Sea in a joint Norwegian-Russian project.
+As part of the Joint Norwegian-Russian Research Program on Harp Seal Ecology, telemetric investigations of harp seals will be carried out in the White Sea in a joint Norwegian-Russian project in spring 2019.
 This activity will be given priority over other planned research of harp seals of the White/Barents Seas population.
 Joint observations of marine mammals on the ecosystem surveys will continue.